amaygada/Notes-App/README.md

 # notesapp

 This is a basic app that allows you to take notes and refer to them later.

-Uses transformation animations for better looking UI
+Uses transformation animations for a better looking UI